stealthman22/100-days-of-code/log.md

 DAY 89 (12 - 13th July 2019)

 Worked through an exercise on ZTM DOM Events, couldn't solve it but  I'm  determined to do so.
 Finally, I worked on DAY 26 of JS 30 and we built a seamless dropdown menu with transitions.
 Learnt a lot about events and the 'getBoundingClientRect' method, which grabs the coordinates of an element, giving us it's exact position at every time, hence we can work with the different figures it outputs, and update it dynamically.
 Also figured out some more info about the lexical 'this'.

+Day 90 (14th July 2019)

+Worked on the to-do list exercise on ZTM could only solve; toggling the line through effect on the list items and the dynamically added list items (added with Dom).
+But couldn't add buttons dynamically to each li item.
+The loops I constructed don't work